-Fed slashes rates in emergency move to thwart coronavirus outbreak risks
+Fed slashes rates in emergency move to combat coronavirus risks

 The Fed’s decision to cut interest rates before its next scheduled policy meeting on March 17-18 reflects the urgency with which the Fed feels it needs to act in order to prevent the possibility of a global recession.

-U.S. stocks initially surged on the move, which had increasingly been expected as it became evident the COVID-19 virus would not be contained to its epicenter in China.
-The outbreak has upended global supply chains and torpedoed global stock prices on fears it could cause a recession.
+U.S. stocks initially surged on the move, which had increasingly been expected as it became evident the coronavirus would not be contained to its epicenter in China.
+With 90,000 cases worldwide in 77 countries and territories, the virus has upended global supply chains, triggered cancellations of sports events, business meetings and other large gatherings, and torpedoed global stock prices on fears it could cause a recession.

-Equities, however, reversed many of those gains within minutes of the unscheduled announcement by the Federal Open Market Committee, the central bank’s policy arm.
+Equities reversed many of their initial gains within minutes of the unscheduled announcement by the Federal Open Market Committee, the central bank’s policy arm.
 U.S. Treasury debt prices surged, sending bond yields lower.

-Federal Reserve Chair Jerome Powell will hold a press conference at 11 a.m.
-(1600 GMT) to provide additional details.
+Interest-rate futures traders immediately began pricing in even more rate cuts in coming months.

+“Normally, markets would welcome a rate cut, and they were hoping for it,” said Peter Kenny, Founder of Kenny’s Commentary LLC.
+“Now that we’ve got it, the question is what’s next.”

 Powell had earlier on Tuesday taken part in a conference call with the top finance authorities from the world’s seven largest economies, which concluded with a statement that they would take all appropriate measures to support the economy.
+At his news conference, Powell said the Fed was in active discussions with other central banks.

 “I’m a little surprised.
 I didn’t expect that at 10 o’clock today, I thought you’d see something coordinated among central banks,” said Justin Lederer, interest rate strategist at Cantor Fitzgerald in New York.

+U.S. Treasury Secretary Steven Mnuchin applauded the Fed’s decision, saying it would help the U.S. economy.
+In a tweet after the Fed move, President Donald Trump called on the central bank to cut even more.
+“More easing and more cutting,” he said.

-Reporting by Lindsay Dunsmuir; Editing by Dan Burns and Andrea Ricci
+Reporting by Lindsay Dunsmuir and Ann Saphir; Editing by Dan Burns and Andrea Ricci